Dog Skin Allergy Problems Require Dermatology Care

 Treatment of allergies may include immunotherapy (desensitization against the allergens), treating secondary infection, preventing recurrent infections, dietary management, environmental enrichment, medicated itch relief, and many other modes of therapy based on the symptoms and severity of the dog allergies.

-Positive reactions after skin allergy testing are noted by the dermatologist in order to prepare treatment.
 Natural pollen extracts may be selected for allergic patients in order to desensitize them against allergies.

 Newest Treatment Available That Avoids Injections